scratchdata/website/blog/posts/embeddables/index.md

 date: 2023-10-03
 publishdate: 2023-10-03
 title: Embeddables + Scratch Data
-summary: ScratchDB Enhances Embeddables' Query Speed and Data Management
+summary: Scratch Data Enhances Embeddables' Query Speed and Data Management
 tags: ["Customers"]
 ---

-> ScratchDB helped us go from zero Clickhouse experience to a fully migrated and far superior analytics solution in next to no time at all.
+> Scratch Data helped us go from zero Clickhouse experience to a fully migrated and far superior analytics solution in next to no time at all.
 I’d thoroughly recommend their services, for small and large companies alike!

 - [Jeremy Evans](https://www.linkedin.com/in/jeremynevans/), Co-Founder + CTO at Embeddables